helske/walker/README.md

 NEWS
 ---------------------------------------------

+### 28.8.2024, version 1.0.10
+  * Changed URLs to DOIs.

 ### 28.8.2024, version 1.0.9

-  * Fixed function links in to other packages in documentation.
+  * Fixed function links to other packages in documentation.

 ### 11.9.2023, version 1.0.8